 - Learning to read the question for the root, and then practicing what specifically they were asking us to do.
 Next, after taking the exam, being able to read the excellent explanations of the various answers really helped me to better read the question as well as the answers.
 It was also very helpful to read the blogs of questions and answers.
 Every part was well worth the cost for the knowledge gained and testing experience.

 - I found participation in the forum to be very helpful.
 I did not post very much, but I read almost every thread.
 Particularly in the second half of the LC exam, where the focus was on breastfeeding management.
 The discussions on the forum helped me mentally triage and prioritize what I saw in the photos on the exam.
 The forum became a nice community of learners (and a place to vent off test anxiety).
 I miss it now that the test is over!
-Also, I liked that you could take the practice exams multiple times.
+Also, I liked that you could take practice exams multiple times.

 - The discussion forum was extremely helpful!
-Having a facilitator consistently clarifying information or recommending resources was really important for me, as I was getting very frustrated with the conflicting information from textbooks and my little experience finding (not reading or understanding) research papers that was valid.
+Having a facilitator consistently clarifying information or recommending resources was really important for me, as I was getting very frustrated with the conflicting information from textbooks and my little experience finding (not reading or understanding) research papers that were valid.

 - The pictures with questions were similar to the actual exam.